mgl23606/JodellePowerMining/README.md

 # Jodelle Power Mining
 ---
+Feel free to make a donation to help the project: https://www.paypal.com/donate?hosted_button_id=QG8WUHMEEBXWW
 ## Overview
 Attention!
 I did not create this plugin!
 I am just updating it because the creator droped it in 2013 and I like this plugin very much.
 All the credits go to bloodyshade.